A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Simulation Experiments

-So far, we have invested most of our efforts in the theoretical development of optimal scaling mechanism in the additive TMCMC case.
-Now, we shall consider some simulation experiments to illustrate the performance of our method with respect to the standard RWM methodology.
 We compare the performance of RWM and TMCMC corresponding to three different choices of the proposal variance, with scalings $\ell$ being 2.4 (approximately optimal for both RWM and additive TMCMC) and 6 (sub-optimal for both RWM and additive TMCMC) respectively.
 We consider target densities of dimensions ranging from 2 to 200.
 For our purpose we consider the target density $\pi$ to be the multivariate normal distribution with mean vector zero and covariance matrix $I$, the identity matrix.
 The starting point $x_{0}$ is randomly generated from $U(-2,2)$, the uniform distribution on $(-2,2)$.
-The univariate density of $\epsilon$ for TMCMC was taken to be a left-truncated normal having mean 0 and variance $\frac{\ell^{2}}{d}$ for each co-ordinate, where $\ell$ is the value of the scaling constant.
-For RWM, each co-ordinate of the $d$ dimensional proposal density was assumed to have the above distribution, but without the truncation.
+The univariate density of $\epsilon$ for TMCMC was taken to be a left-truncated normal having mean 0 and variance $\frac{\ell^{2}}{d}$ for each coordinate, where $\ell$ is the value of the scaling constant.
+For RWM, each coordinate of the $d$ dimensional proposal density was assumed to have the above distribution, but without the truncation.

 In each run, the chain was observed up to 100,000 trials (including the rejected moves).
 The choice of burn-in was made somewhat subjectively, removing one fourth of the total number of iterates initially.
 This choice was actually a bit conservative as both RWM and TMCMC were found to be sufficiently close to the target density well ahead of the chosen point.
 We measured the efficiency of the TMCMC chain with respect to the RWM chain using certain performance evaluation measures -- \emph{Acceptance rate}, \emph{Average Jump Size} (AJS), \emph{Integrated Auto-Correlation Time} (IACT) and \emph{Integrated Partial Auto-Correlation Time} (IPACT) (see \cite{Roberts09}).
 All calculations of AJS, IACT, IPACT were done corresponding to the process after burn-in in order to ensure stationarity.
 In calculating the integrated autocorrelation time, we considered $25$ lags of ACF.
 IPACT was similarly computed.
 The first eight columns of Table~\ref{tab:table1} compare the performances of TMCMC and RWM with respect to these measures.